Pretraining in Actor-Critic Reinforcement Learning for Locomotion: Preliminaries

-In RL, a large family of actor-critic algorithms \citep{actor_critic_algo} has been widely applied in robotics, among which Proximal Policy Optimization (PPO) \citep{schulman2017proximal} is particularly prominent.
+In RL, a large family of actor-critic algorithms \cite{actor_critic_algo} has been widely applied in robotics, among which Proximal Policy Optimization (PPO) \cite{schulman2017proximal} is particularly prominent.
 These constitute an important class of RL algorithms that integrate policy optimization with value function estimation.
-The actor updates the policy that selects actions, while the critic estimates the value function of the current policy, thereby reducing variance and improving the stability of learning.
+The actor updates the policy that generates actions, while the critic estimates the value function of the current policy, thereby reducing variance and improving the stability of learning.

-Existing works on RL \citep{lee2020learning, miki_learning_2022, vollenweider2022advanced, arm_pedipulate_2024, stolle_perceptive_2024, portela_whole-body_2024, sleiman_guided_2024} often parametrize both the actor and critic networks with a simple Multi-Layer Perceptron (MLP) and initialize its weights randomly \citep{he2015delving}.
-Due to the large variety of possible observation configurations, task and command specifications, and the diverse number of layers and input dimensions, pretraining a single model for all downstream tasks becomes impractical.
-We will address this by providing a modular network architecture and a well-defined pretraining task.
+Existing works often parametrize both the actor and critic networks with a simple Multi-Layer Perceptron (MLP) and initialize the weights randomly \cite{he2015delving}.
+Due to the large variety of possible configurations and dimensions of observation and user command, pretraining a complete model for all downstream tasks is impractical without unifying the observation and command spaces for all tasks.
+We address this by adopting a modular architecture.